 Lyster, R., & Ballinger, S. (2011).
 Content-based language teaching: Convergent concerns across divergent contexts.Language Teaching Research, 15(3), 279–288.

 Lyster, R., Collins, L., & Ballinger, S. (2009).
 Linking languages through a bilingual read-aloud project.
 Language Awareness, 18, 366–383.

 Ballinger, S., Quevillon Lacasse, C., & Lau, S. (Eds.).
 (2020).
 Targeting transfer: Cross-linguistic pedagogy in Canadian contexts [Special issue].
 Canadian Modern Language Review, 76(4).

 Sato, M., & Ballinger, S. (Eds.).
 (2016).
 Peer interaction and second language learning: Pedagogical potential and research agenda [Series: Language Learning and Language Teaching].Amsterdam: John Benjamins.

 Lyster, R., & Ballinger, S. (Eds.).
 (2011).
 Content-based language learning [Special Issue].
 Language Teaching Research,15(3).

-Ballinger, S. (in press).
+Ballinger, S. (2020).
 Corrective feedback in content-based language instruction.
 In H. Nassaji & E. Kartchava (Eds.), The Cambridge handbook of corrective feedback in language learning and teaching.Cambridge, UK: Cambridge University Press.